MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Get-ACSShare.md

 # Get-ACSShare

 ## SYNOPSIS
-Get a list of SMB shares used in the Azure Consistent Storage system.
+Gets a list of SMB shares used in the ACS system.

 ## SYNTAX